Mission of Xavier University of Louisiana's Financial Aid Office

 2. Procedures for Fraud

-If in a Financial Aid Administrator’s judgment, there has been an intentional misrepresentation, false or conflicting statements, or alteration of documents which have resulted or could result in the offering or disbursement of funds for which the student is not eligible, the case shall be referred to the Director for possible disciplinary action.
+If, in a Financial Aid Administrator’s judgment, there has been intentional misrepresentation, false or conflicting statements, or alteration of documents which have resulted or could result in the offering or disbursement of funds for which the student is not eligible, the case shall be referred to the Director for possible disciplinary action.
 After investigating the situation, if the Director believes there is a fraudulent situation, all information must be forwarded to the Office of Inspector General of the Department of Education or the local law enforcement agency.

-The Director of Financial Aid reviews the student's aid file with the appropriate Counselor and if the decision is made by the Director to pursue the possibility of denying or canceling financial aid, the student is notified to contact the OSFA.
+The Director of Financial Aid reviews the student's aid file with the appropriate Counselor and if the decision is made by the Director to pursue the possibility of denying or cancelling financial aid, the student is notified to contact the OSFA.
 If the student does not contact the OSFA, the Director may:

 - Not process a financial aid application until the situation is resolved satisfactorily

 - Cancel financial aid

 - Determine that financial aid will not be processed for future years